gastonfeng/project-addons/resource_calendar/README.rst

-Client
+Calendar Resource for Project Management
 ======
-This module contains the dependencies, configuration and data to setup a database and test Client configuration.
+This module integrates Project Event module with Calendar module to allow resource management through the Project event module.

 Contributors
 ------------